TheImagingSource/tiscamera/doc/pages/tests.rst

 ---------------

 The following steps are to be taken to ensure proper package integrity.
-These steps shall be executed on a vanilla reference system.
+These steps should be executed on a vanilla reference system.

 - [ ] ``sudo apt install tiscamera-*.deb`` installs the package without warnings etc.